-You can always fast track this process by taking the time to go through the AIRLINES Be a Flight Attendant today program - or at least check out the FREE introductory videos.
+You can always fast track this process by taking the time to go through the The Secrets of Flight Attendant Interviews

 If the world of body language is new to you then an understanding of it will give you the upper hand at any interview.
 There are so many good studies done in this area with ample statics to really intrigue you.
 I know it does me because it is the part of being a good communicator.
 I love meeting and overcoming a customer challenge and for the most part it is communication.
 As a police officer (3 years would you believe) I was very reliant on body language and GUT feel.
 Most often if you feel a hunch then it needs to be respected.
 It made good cause for quite a few arrests in my time.
 Although you really wouldn’t be surprised if I said a lot of people lie to police would you?

 One of the best body language experts I know of in the world is Alan Pease and his wife Barbara.
 Alan happens to be a very funny man also and his understanding of human communication and the art of body language I consider to be second to none.

 If you’d like to read one of his many books with titles such as